learn-co-students/js-rails-as-api-using-fast-json-api-online-web-sp-000/README.md

 serializers from scratch.
 This issue is common enough, though, that there are some popular standardized serializer options available for us to use.
-In this lesson, we are going to look at one popular option, the [Fast JSON API][fast_jsonapi] gem and use it to create a close approximation to our JSON data from the previous lessons.
+In this lesson, we are going to look at one popular option, the [Fast JSON API][fast_jsonapi] gem and use it to create a close approximation to our JSON data dfrom the previous lessons.

 The files in this lesson were populated using the API-only Rails build.
 Run